Description

 The guest house is open throughout the year closing for Christmas and for another four to six weeks for holidays, throughout the year.
 The current tariff averages around £80 -£90 per room in the winter and £110 in the summer, including breakfast.

-Booking.com rating from their guests is at 9.7 for 2024.
+Booking.com rating from their guests is at 9.6 for 2026

 Tenure: The property is held under the terms of an INTERNAL repairing lease whereby the landlord, Dorset Council, are responsible for the building including the roof, windows and exterior decoration.
-The lease is a rolling lease originating from the first half of the twentieth century for 10 years from April 2021 and benefits from the protection of The Landlord and Tenant Act 1954, Part 2.
+The lease is a rolling lease originating from the first half of the twentieth century with the current term for 10 years from April 2021 and benefits from the protection of The Landlord and Tenant Act 1954, Part 2.
 The current rent is £18,876 p.a.

 The town was established by George III as a fashionable resort and since the 18th Century the area has been renowned as a holiday centre.
 Weymouth provides the more classic seaside leisure and tourist related facilities, whilst visitors can visit nearby Portland for informal, specialist diving and sailing pursuits – The National Sailing Academy is going strong and was the venue for the sailing Olympics in 2012.
 Major International Sailing Events now take place regularly.
 Inland, the attractions of Dorset including ‘Hardy Country,‘ bring people back to this region year after year.
 In excess of 2.5 million tourists visit Weymouth each year and in recent times the area has experienced an injection of hundreds of millions of pounds for development.
 Dorset Council promote many festivals throughout the year including the Sea Food Festival, The International Military and Veterans Festival, Iron Man Triathlon, and dozens of other events centred around the Harbour, Beach and Pavilion.